pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 4
 ```

 If the body of our function used more effects than just `log`, we could add their implementations under our implementation of `write`.
-What's interesting about this code is that we can trivially swap the implementation of `write` used at the callsite without having to change any other code.
+What's interesting about this code is that we can trivially swap the implementation of `write` used at the call site without having to change any other code.
 In other words, the code making use of the effect (`add`, `divide`) knows _nothing_ about how that effect is implemented.
-For example, lets swap our simple implementation with one that builds up a string instead of immediately printing, and which returns `False` on empty log entries:
+For example, let's swap our simple implementation with one that builds up a string instead of immediately printing, and which returns `False` on empty log entries:

 ```fs
 fun main()